mongodb-js/mongodb-schema/docs/schema_spec.md

 ### 4. Type-Specific Data

 Inside a tag, each element is specified uniquely by its type, represented in the `t` member and its decimal value which corresponds with the BSON type.
-For each BSON type, this section defines a structure for the `d` member, which carries additional information specific for the type.
+For each BSON type, this section defines a structure for the `data` member, which carries additional information specific for the type.

 #### Type 1: float

-The `d` object contains the following members:
+The `data` object contains the following members:

 - `min`: The smallest value encountered in any sample document
 - `max`: The largest value encountered in any sample document
 - `avg`: The mean of all sample document values
 - `med`: The median of all sample document values
-- `v`: An array of all values encountered, in order of traversal
+- `values`: An array of all values encountered, in order of traversal

 > ##### Example

->     "d": {
+>     "data": {
 >       "min": 0.0
 >       "max": 32.8,
 >       "avg": 9.3499999,
 >       "med": 5.25,
->       "v": [ 0.0, 1.4, 6.4, 3.2, 8.6, 18.3, 32.8, 4.1 ]
+>       "values": [ 0.0, 1.4, 6.4, 3.2, 8.6, 18.3, 32.8, 4.1 ]
 >     }

 #### Type 2: string

-The `d` object contains the following members:
+The `data` object contains the following members:

 - `min`: The smallest value encountered in any sample document
 - `max`: The largest value encountered in any sample document
-- `v`: Unique set of all values encountered, ordered by counts descending
+- `values`: Unique set of all values encountered, ordered by counts descending
-- `c`: count for each value, same order as above
+- `counts`: count for each value, same order as above

 > ##### Example

->     "d": {
+>     "data": {
 >       "min": "atlas",
 >       "max": "zoo",
->       "v": [ "atlas", "song", "bird", "zoo", "breakfast" ],
+>       "values": [ "atlas", "song", "bird", "zoo", "breakfast" ],
->       "c": [ 15, 9, 7, 5, 2 ]
+>       "counts": [ 15, 9, 7, 5, 2 ]
 >     }

 #### Type 3: nested document

-The `d` object for nested document types is empty.
+The `data` object for nested document types is empty.
 All information about child members is tracked in the respective nested member tag.

 #### Type 4: array

-The `d` object for arrays contains an `#array` member.
+The `data` object for arrays contains an `#array` member.
 It follows the structure of a regular `#schema` tag, but applies to elements inside arrays only.
 This concept is called _array introspection_.

 > ##### Example

 > This array contains only strings (there is only a single element with type `2` in the `#schema` array).
 This element follows the normal rules for string types, as described above.

->     "d": {
+>     "data": {
 >       "#array": [
 >         {
->           "t": 2,
+>           "type": 2,
->           "n": 490,
+>           "number": 490,
->           "p": 1.0,
+>           "prob": 1.0,
->           "u": false,
+>           "unique": false,
->           "d": {
+>           "data": {
 >             "min": "AUH",
 >             "max": "ZRH",
->             "v": [ "NYC", "CDG", "FRA", "LHR", "ZRH", "AUH", "BKK", "LAX" ],
+>             "values": [ "NYC", "CDG", "FRA", "LHR", "ZRH", "AUH", "BKK", "LAX" ],
->             "c": [ 171, 110, 82, 40, 29, 23, 21, 14 ]
+>             "counts": [ 171, 110, 82, 40, 29, 23, 21, 14 ]
 >           }
 >         }
 >       ]